raspberrypi/documentation/troubleshooting/notworking.md

 This means the Pi is having difficulty starting up.
 The pattern of the blinks indicates the exact problem.

+In both cases, check that your Raspberry Pi is receiving enough power.
+We recommend using our official Raspberry Pi Power Supply.

 #### jamesh65 content below.

 OK, you have imaged your SD card, plugged it in, plugged in a monitor or TV, plugged in the power.
 But nothing happens.
 What's going on?